The Council is made up of 44 Councillors who are elected every four years.

 The questions to the leader of the Council and portfolio holder enables all Councillors to ask questions regarding the respective portfolio areas.

-Agenda items: reports of the executive and committees
+Agenda items: reports of the Cabinet and Committees

 The reports come forward in the form of the minutes of the respective meeting to recommend decisions for Council to take.